 - Over-optimization checking (e.g. overstuffing, irrelevant keywords)

-This complete SEO plugin may not be the easiest tool to use in this list, but the learning curve is worth overcoming if you want to develop a comprehensive understanding of search engine optimization.
+This complete SEO toolset for wordpress may not be the easiest tool to use in this list, but the learning curve is worth overcoming if you want to develop a comprehensive understanding of search engine optimization.

 It also comes with a 60-day money back guarantee if you aren’t satisfied with your results.